-1. Finance costs incurred in connection with acquisition of resources such as materials, utilities and the like will not form part of the cost of such resources.

-- 2. Bank charges for negotiation of documents in connection with a purchase material or resources are generally treated as finance costs and should not be included in material cost or other resources.
+- 1. Finance costs incurred in connection with acquisition of resources such as materials, utilities and the like will not form part of the cost of such resources. - 2.
+Bank charges for negotiation of documents in connection with a purchase material or resources are generally treated as finance costs and should not be included in material cost or other resources.
 This is based on the premise that sale documents are negotiated through bank to avoid credit risks or to avail bank finance.
 Hence Bank charges on bills negotiated through bank on collection or acceptance basis are often added to material cost or other resources but are best excluded from material cost or other resources. - 3.
 Interest when charged by the supplier for the whole of part of the credit period extended is treated as a finance charge.
 This is so even if the interest appears on the face of the invoice. - 4.
 In case of leased assets, if it is an operating lease the entire rentals will be treated as a part of administrative overheads, while in case of a financial lease the finance cost portion will be segregated and treated as a part of finance costs. - 5.
-Material is often held for long periods for seasoning, maturing etc. The storage and interest cost for such storage should be treated as part of material cost. - (d) The Company is responsible for maintenance of Cost Accounting Records.
-Hence the preparation of the Annexure is the responsibility of the Company. - The "Cost Accountant" authenticating the Compliance Report is required to certify and state whether the same has been maintained in accordance with the Rules.
+Material is often held for long periods for seasoning, maturing etc. The storage and interest cost for such storage should be treated as part of material cost. - (d) No. The report on the audit of cost records shall be submitted by the cost accountant in practice to the Board of Directors of the company.
+Then the company shall within 30 days from the date of receipt of a copy of the cost audit report prepared in pursuance of a direction under sub-section (2) furnish the Central Government with such report along with full information and explanation on every reservation or qualification contained therein

-- (a) There are various types of Cost Audit available.
-Describe those types of Cost Audit on the basis of persons who direct it and on the basis of persons who conduct it.
-[6] - (b) The Cost Account of a company has arrived at a profit of ₹ 73,24,150 based on cost accounting records for the Year ended 31.03.2014.
+- (a) Purchase of material \$ 50,000 [Forward contract rate \$ = 54.40 but \$ = 54.60 on the date of importation]; Import Duty paid ₹ 5,65,000; Freight inward ₹ 1,62,000; Insurance paid for import by road ₹ 48,000; Cash discount ₹ 33,000; CENVAT Credit refundable ₹ 37,000; Payment made to the foreign vendor after a month, on that date the rate of exchange was \$ = 55.20.
+Compute the landed cost of material. - (b) The Cost Account of a company has arrived at a profit of ₹ 73,24,150 based on cost accounting records for the Year ended 31.03.2015.
 As Cost Auditor, you find the following differences between the Financial Accounts and Cost Accounts (figures are in ₹)

-Particulars ₹
+Particulars

 (i) Profit on sale of fixed assets 63,000

-(ii) Loss on sale of investments 11,200
+(ii) Loss on sale of investments

 (iii) Voluntary retirement compensation included in salaries & wages in

 Financial Accounts 16,75,000

 (iv) Donation paid 25,000

 (v) Profit from retail trading activity 7,12,300

 You are required to calculate the profit as per financial books after reconcile between the profit figures as per Cost Accounts and Financial Accounts.
-[5]